ANUJT65/Eternal-Social/README.md

-### **My Motivation**

-In 12th grade during COVID, I was constantly exposed to news and social media, where misinformation and divisive narratives thrived.
-I noticed a surge in racist and hateful comments—baseless generalizations amplified by bots and external influences.
-Constructive criticism is necessary, but outright hostility only deepens divides.

-At the time, I found myself engaging in online discussions, defending my country out of a sense of responsibility.
-However, I later realized how much time and energy these interactions drained, and how social media algorithms failed to curb misinformation and hate speech.
-The relentless political debates and fear-mongering created confusion, pulling people into echo chambers and deepening ideological divides.

-So when you posted on LinkedIn about the need for empathy, it resonated deeply.
-It reignited a fire I didn’t even realize was there.
-In just seven days, using skills I had gained from previous projects, I built **Eternal Social**—a self-monitoring social media platform integrating **blockchain and AI** to counter online toxicity.

-As I matured, I realized that divisiveness wasn’t about truth at all—it was about serving hidden agendas.
-Even today, we witness riots sparked by fake news , countless lives shattered by deep fakes and social media remains a breeding ground for hate.

-We often talk about ending racism, hate speech etc...we have the technology to do it...yet we dont.
-The end of racism starts from ending racism on social media, i feel like we have the tools, we have the money but we dont really have the will to end it.

-This revelation made me even more determined to create a space where empathy and transparency can win over hate and manipulation of facts.
-Though still a work in progress, I believe Eternal Social will pave the way for a safer, more compassionate digital future.

----

 ### **Introduction**
 **Eternal Social** is a next-generation social media platform where **AI regulates user interactions**, and **blockchain ensures AI's accountability**.
 Unlike traditional moderation methods that rely on human intervention, Eternal Social leverages **decentralized AI moderation** to maintain transparency, fairness, and accuracy and accountability of the system.
 Which in turn reduces the need for manual intervention and would help social media platforms regulate themselves by autonomous systems.